maudes/cv/docs/projects/wiz_local.md

 As the product manager for WiZ’s API services, I oversaw the full spectrum of smart lighting integrations, spanning both cloud and local control protocols.
 I worked closely with external partners to provide technical support, shape feature requirements, and align on certification processes.
 One recurring need during PoC and partner validation was a lightweight tool for testing local commands—without relying on cloud infrastructure.

-While some community-developed tools exist—particularly from Home Assistant enthusiasts—I created a dedicated CLI utility for personal use: the WiZ Light Local Test Script.
-It’s a minimal yet effective solution for validating UDP-based local control commands, designed to streamline testing workflows and accelerate integration cycles.
+While some community-developed tools exist—particularly from Home Assistant enthusiasts—I independently designed and developed the WiZ Light Local Test Script, a Python-based CLI utility that enables UDP-based local control testing without cloud dependency.

 ## Challenges